 Editing an existing file

-Activate the shell window and use the ls command to list the files in your lab0 directory.
-You should notice that you have at least two: one is UnixQuestions and the other is UnixQuestions~ (you may have another one #UnixQuestions#).
+When you finish answering all the questions, save your work and activate the shell window.
+Use the ls command to list the files in your lab0 directory.
+You should notice that you have at least two: one is UnixQuestions and the other is UnixQuestions~.
 The one named UnixQuestions is your most recently saved version of the file; the one with the ~ at the end is an older version of the file (if you only saved once it is the original file that had the questions with no answers).
-If you see #UnixQuestions# in your list then you must have closed the file in some abnormal way without saving (for example, if the power went off this would be an emergency backup created by the system).

 Exiting an X-terminal: To exit an xterm, type exit at the command prompt.

-To exit GNOME, click on the System option on the panel and choose Log Out.
-In the next window, select the "Reboot" option if you are through using Linux.
+Exiting GNOME To exit GNOME, click on the System option on the panel and choose Quit.
+In the next window, select the "Restart" option if you are through using Linux.
 The computer will then automatically reboot Windows XP.
 (If you click the "logout" option the computer will go back to the Linux login screen.)